Damian Sirbu · Updated 2026-04-15

 Both projects are published under the PolyForm Perimeter License.
 Addons, integrations, and modpacks are encouraged with visible credit.

-Shortly after the source code was published, several mods appeared that copy AlifePlus architecture and internals without following the license.
-The reports below document the evidence with side-by-side code comparisons.
 If you are here because someone linked you one of these reports, start with the one that was linked.
 If you are a mod author interested in building on xlibs or AlifePlus, start with the usage guide instead.

 A single-file derivative by the same author, distributed without version control or license.
 Shares the same architectural patterns and AI code markers as SISKI ALIFE.